RafaGago/mini-async-log-c/readme.md

 Both the C and the C++ log functions doesn't have function-like semantics:

--The passed parameters are only evaluated if the log entry is going to be logged.
+- The passed parameters are only evaluated if the log entry is going to be logged.
 Log entries can be filtered out by severity or in case of the "log_|severity|_if" macro family if the conditional parameter is evaluated to be "false".

--As with the C "assert" macro, log entries can be stripped at compile time by defining the "MALC_STRIP_LOG_|SEVERITY|" macro family.
+- As with the C "assert" macro, log entries can be stripped at compile time by defining the "MALC_STRIP_LOG_|SEVERITY|" macro family.

 This is deliberate, so you can place expensive function calls as log arguments.

 Asynchronous logging
 --------------------

 When timestamping at the producer thread is enabled, there is the theoretical possibility that some entries show timestamps that go backwards in time some fractions of a second.
 This is expected.
 Consider this case:

--Thread 1: gets timestamp.
+- Thread 1: gets timestamp.

--Thread 1: gets preempted by the OS scheduler.
+- Thread 1: gets preempted by the OS scheduler.

--Thread 2: gets timestamp.
+- Thread 2: gets timestamp.

--Thread 2: posts the log entry into the queue.
+- Thread 2: posts the log entry into the queue.

--Thread 1: is schedulead again
+- Thread 1: is schedulead again

--Thread 1: posts the log entry into the queue.
+- Thread 1: posts the log entry into the queue.

 A big mutex on the queue wouldn't theoretically show this behavior, but then:

--The timestamp would get more jitter, as it will account the time waiting for the mutex.
+- The timestamp would get more jitter, as it will account the time waiting for the mutex.

--This logger wouldn't perform as it does.
+- This logger wouldn't perform as it does.

 Thread safety of values passed by reference to the logger
 ---------------------------------------------------------